finos/legend-sdlc/docs/re-architecture-worklog.md

   class's gating.
 The first real runner is Phase 5's in-memory backend; the GitLab backend cannot run it in unit tests (servlet-bound session context until its extraction).

+### Phase 4 wrap-up: module inventory and the Phase 5 hand-off

+- **Module inventory after Phase 4**: `legend-sdlc-backend-api` (L4 — the
+  domain API interfaces under `backend.api.<concern>`, the SPI under `backend.api.spi`, `BackgroundTaskProcessor` under `backend.api.tools`, the two default implementations) and `legend-sdlc-backend-test-suite` (L4 TCK).
+  The server consumes `Backend`/`BackendSession` through Guice providers;
+  backend selection is by the polymorphic `backend:` config (legacy `gitLab:` adapter); discovery serves capabilities and structure/extension schemas.
+- **Deliberate interim states, all Phase 5 work** (each recorded in its step): the GitLab backend lives in the server and unwraps `ServletBackendSessionContext` (the state-store re-plumb of `GitLabSession`'s tokens and the `AuthorizationRequiredException` conversion happen at extraction); the session context's state store is request-transient; the per-backend `/auth` resources stand until the generic resource consumes the session's auth surface; `FSModule`'s `Backend` provider throws pending the FS refit (which starts with a `DefaultEntityApi` over `core.entity`);
+  `DependenciesApi` stays commonly bound to the deprecated bridge;
+  `BackendEnvironment`'s object mapper is a plain `Jackson.newObjectMapper()` until a backend actually consumes it; the FS/getReviews empty-list→501 compatibility check (decision 2) belongs to the FS refit.
+- **§4.5 audit list unchanged**: `PROJECT_STRUCTURE_FACTORY` (now with a
+  read-only accessor for discovery) and the TCCL test-resource lookup — both still gate Phase 6, not Phase 5.